 In the summer the castle also hosts various high quality artistic shows.
 Access to the castle is available everyday except mondays, but it's always better to look their timetable up, since opening hours vary in summer and winter.

 The first sunday of each month entry to the castle is free of charge.
-If you look for them, there are also tickets that allow you to see both the castle and Catullo's grottos, the ruins of an ancient roman villa built in Sirmione between the first century b.C.
+If you look for them, there are also tickets that allow you to see both the castle and Catullo's Grottos, the ruins of an ancient roman villa built in Sirmione between the first century b.C.
 And the first century a.d.

-The view from the castle is particularily breathtaking in the evening when the sun is going down and the light kisses the fortress gently, reflecting itself in the water and giving to Sirmione a fairytale charm.
+The view from the castle is particularily breathtaking in the evening when the sun is going down and the light kisses the fortress gently, reflecting itself in the water and giving Sirmione a fairytale charm.